nhsconnect/gpconnect/pages/development/development_api_volume_and_performance.md

 If a small set of test data is repeatedly used as part of the V&P tests then test setup SHOULD seek to minimise the effects of caching e.g. within API middleware (the data from a small number of patients repeatedly queried in quick succession could be served from cache which would invalidate test results).

 ### Volumetric Model ###

-Suppliers SHOULD test API call volumes against the provided Volumetric Model (linked spreadsheet).
-For phases after the initial tranche(s) of First of Type deployments, it is anticipated that a standard GP Connect automated test harness will be made available to test the provider APIs according to the volumetric model*.
+Suppliers SHOULD test API call volumes against a refined Volumetric Model<sup>1</sup>.

 During the LOAD test, the timings for end to end API calls SHALL NOT exceed the maximum stated (250ms for command APIs, 3000ms for query APIs) and SHOULD NOT exceed the lower limits (100ms and 1000ms respectively).